TheDataGuyz/Data_Quality_Framework/README.md

 The Data Quality Automation Framework is designed to ensure the quality and integrity of data within our organization's databases.
 It provides a systematic approach to defining, executing, and monitoring data quality rules across various data sources.

-In the realm of modern business, data quality and data governance serve as fundamental pillars that underpin virtually every aspect of operations.
-Ensuring the accuracy, reliability, and integrity of data is crucial for informed decision-making, strategic planning, and maintaining competitive advantages.
-Data quality dictates the efficacy of analytics, the precision of forecasting models, and the trustworthiness of reports generated for stakeholders.
-Similarly, effective data governance establishes clear guidelines for data management, ensuring compliance with regulations, safeguarding against data breaches, and facilitating collaboration across departments.
-By prioritizing data quality and implementing robust governance frameworks, businesses can unlock the full potential of their data assets, drive innovation, mitigate risks, and ultimately, thrive in an increasingly data-driven landscape.

 ## 2. Components

 ### 2.1.
 DQ_RULE Table